Linfield College Consumer Information Index

 - Financial aid programs at Linfield College and Federal Student Aid program information

-- Student Eligibility for McMinnville and Portland Students and Adult Degree Program Students
+- Student Eligibility for McMinnville and Portland Students and Online and Continuing Education Program Students

-- Satisfactory Academic Progress (SAP) Requirements for McMinnville Students, Portland Students, and Adult Degree Program Students
+- Satisfactory Academic Progress (SAP) Requirements for McMinnville Students, Portland Students, and Online and Continuing Education Program Students

 - Terms and Conditions, Exit Counseling, and Repayment Information for Federal Perkins Loan